cmosinverter/EE6470-Homework01/README.md

-# sobel_fifo
+## Median and Mean filter

-Sobel filter module with FIFO interfaces.
+This is the project that implements ee6470 homework 1, (40 pt) Median and mean filters with FIFO channels